Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Biblical-History-And-Science.md

 # Biblical History and Science
 ## Central Question:

-How do I process the drastic differences in the history written in the Bible and artifacts showing human history?
+How do I process these human artifacts that are older than the oldest Bible story? (written 6000 years ago)

 ## Why this is important to me: